top of page

 CLUB GOOD: is one of the four economic good types, whose consumption is non-rivalrous and whose right to consume it can be excluded from non-payers.
 Examples include a country club (hence the name), software, cable television, movies, digital music, books (indeed all intellectual property), and uncongested toll roads.
 Club Goods are often considered to be a natural monopoly, since a single dominant supplier may be able to serve a significant fraction of all consumers, which can lead to an inefficient market due to supplier market power.
 See also 'Private Good, 'Common Good', and 'Public Good'.

-COMMON GOOD: is one of the four economic good types, whose consumption is rivalrous and whose right to consume it cannot be excluded from non-payers.
+COMMON GOOD: one of the four economic good types, whose consumption is rivalrous and whose right to consume it cannot be excluded from non-payers.
 Examples include cows on common grazing land (hence the name), tuna in international waters, waves at surf spots, and congested non-toll roads (what we have in Honolulu).
 Common Goods are not provided efficiently by a free market alone because of incentives for overuse - if you don't catch that fish now your neighbor will.
 A solution to this 'Tragedy of the Commons' is to restrict the use of such resources or to extend private property rights to them - and owners will be incentivized to do the same.
 Otherwise, you can just make yourself look menacing and tell that kook to 'go in'.
 See also 'Private Good', 'Club Good', and 'Public Good'.

 COMMON RESOURCE: an exhaustible resource whose consumption is rivalrous, but whose right to consume it is not restricted by government regulation or private property rights.

-COMMUNISM: An economic system whereby the state dictates production decisions, allocates resources, and owns all property - and by corollary individual private property rights do not exist.
+COMMUNISM: an economic system whereby the state dictates production decisions, allocates resources, and owns all property - and by corollary individual private property rights do not exist.

-COMPETITION: is a marketplace situation where no single buyer or seller is important enough to have any appreciable influence over price - where every market participant is therefore a 'price-taker'.
+COMPETITION: a marketplace situation where no single buyer or seller is important enough to have any appreciable influence over price - where every market participant is therefore a 'price-taker'.
 The opposite of competition is market power.

-CONGESTION CHARGE: Charging for the use of roads during peak times to prevent gridlock and increase travel times.
+CONGESTION CHARGE: charging for the use of roads during peak times to prevent gridlock and increase travel times.
 Allows for the more efficient use of available road networks, and does not require any additional road infrastructure to implement.
 Currently practiced in London, Stockholm, Milan, Oslo, and Singapore.

-CONSUMER SURPLUS: is the total net benefits received by all consumers in a market.
+CONSUMER SURPLUS: the total net benefits received by all consumers in a market.
 It represents the total difference between the willingness to pay and the price actually paid across all consumers in a market.
 The consumer surplus is a psychological object that is not directly observable in the real world.

 D

-DEFLATION: is a decrease in the average price level across the entire economy.
+DEFLATION: a decrease in the average price level across the entire economy.
 Deflation is caused by either a decrease in the money supply or an increase in the availability of goods and services, or both.

 DEMAND (LAW OF): states that there is an inverse relationship between the quantity demanded and prices.
 That is, the demand curve slopes downward - at higher prices a lower quantity of a good or service will be demanded, and conversely at lower prices the quantity demanded is greater.